Jeffrey Lyons: Career

 Since 2015, Lyons has hosted, co-hosted or keynoted international film festivals in San Diego; Sedona, Arizona; Vero Beach, Florida; Aiken, South Carolina and The Bahamas.

+Preferences

+Views

+In a 2023 interview, Lyons described the streaming services like Netflix and Amazon Prime Video as existential threats to movie theaters, compelling cinemas to rely on immersive technologies such as 3D to compete with home viewing habits.

 Personal life

 Jeffrey is married to his wife, Judy, since 1973.
-He has two children, television personality Ben Lyons and Hannah Lyons.
+He has two children, television personality Ben Lyons and natural-foods chef Hannah Lyons.
 His niece, Margaret Lyons, is a television critic for The New York Times.